Have you ever walked into a room that felt cold and uninviting?

 Tie elements together

 If your room lacks a sense of balance and completion, you may need a rug to finish it out.
-No other element in a room has the power to tie everything together like a rug!
+Rugs can tie together a room like no other element can!

 For example, the colors in your rug can tie together the colors in your decor, furniture, and throw pillows to create a unified look.

-Or, choose a bold rug with a geometric pattern to add some interest to your room.
+Or, choose a bold rug with a geometric pattern to add an element of interest to your room.

-On the practical side of things, soft rugs help to keep the noise in your house to a minimum.
-A hall runner or a rug overtop of your kitchen tile can help you keep your sanity!
+Soft rugs dampen sound and help to keep the noise in your house to a minimum.
+A hall runner or a rug overtop of your kitchen tile may help you keep your sanity!

 Make a room cozier

-Nothing feels more luxurious than a soft, deep carpet underneath your feet!
+Nothing feels more luxurious than a soft, cozy carpet underneath your feet!